 The properties of the sleeping pad are then described either in terms of the sleeping pad R-value, or in terms of the temperature rating for which the pad is designed.

-Essentially, the R-value describes the pad’s ability to retain the warmth.
+Essentially, the R-value describes the pad’s ability to retain warmth.
 The higher R the warmer sleeping pad is.
 These values are typically in the range from 1 to 10 but the values for some pads can be far bigger than this.
 This parameter depends on several factors described within this post, like the material and the construction of the pad.
-So for summer conditions, you will use some uninsulated pad which may have R-value of 1.
+So for summer conditions, you will use some uninsulated pad which may have an R-value of 1.
 Quite different is with a 4-season pad.
 In this case, you might not want to go below R=4.

 Backpacking sleeping pads vs. camping sleeping pads

 If you are a backpacker or mountaineer you will want something

 In any case, you will want to find the best possible balance between comfort, warmth, weight, and price.